feizc/FluxMusic/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2407.11633-b31b1b.svg)](https://arxiv.org/abs/2407.11633)

 This repo contains PyTorch model definitions, pre-trained weights, and training/sampling code for paper *Flux that plays music*.
+It explores a simple extension of diffusion-based rectified flow Transformers for text-to-music generation.
+The model architecture can be seen as follows:

 ### 1. Training